The translation of this document is outdated.

 committee chairperson shall be decisive.

-meetings in accordance with the procedures laid down in the local
+with the procedures laid down in the local government

 Minutes shall be taken of committee meetings.
 The minutes